 Rev. Eli Cooley was the financial agent.

-Today we would describe Rev. Cooley as the general contractor.
-We know also that this same Building Committee was responsible for the construction of East College six years earlier.
-The design for East College reputedly came from the Committee.
+Today, we would describe Rev. Cooley as the general contractor.
+As noted above, we know also that this same Building Committee was responsible for the construction of East College six years earlier, and the design for East College reputedly came from the Committee.

-With regards to the house that Prof. Dod occupied, we know that Charles Steadman was its builder and that he was also responsible for the design.
+With regard to the house that Prof. Dod occupied, we know that Charles Steadman was its builder and was also responsible for its design.
 That house, constructed in 1827, was located east of East College.
-The ‘article of agreement’ with Steadman compares that house to another one that he previously designed and built for a Princeton resident (Mrs. Field).
-Steadman’s 1827 house is labeled in Figure 13 below as Prof. Packard’s House in a map of the College campus that appeared in March 1876 in Scribner’s Monthly [40].
+The related ‘article of agreement’ with Steadman compares that house to another one he previously designed and built for a Princeton resident (Mrs. Field).
+In a map of the College campus that appeared in Scribner’s Monthly [40], March 1876, the house Steadman built in 1827 is labeled as “Prof. Packard’s” (Figure 13).

-The house labeled Prof. Karge’s in Figure 13 is the relocated Henry house, which was moved in 1870 to make room for Reunion Hall.
-There is an interesting crossed out entry in the ‘rough minutes of the Trustees’ that never made it into the final minutes of the Trustees that “the house for Professor Henry be similar in size and accommodation to that of Prof. Dod.”
+The house labeled “Prof. Karge’s” in Figure 13 is the relocated Henry house which, as noted earlier, was moved in 1870 to make room for Reunion Hall.
+There is an interesting crossed-out entry in the ‘rough minutes of the Trustees’ that never made it into the final minutes of the Trustees that “the house for Professor Henry be similar in size and accommodation to that of Prof. Dod.”
 Given that Prof. Dod’s house was designed by Steadman, it would make sense that Steadman would be asked to design Henry’s house.
 Unfortunately, no similar ‘article of agreement’ has been found for Henry’s house, which would likely clarify the matter.